davidshch/MacroMind/PROJECT_CONTEXT.md

 - Implement **asynchronous requests** where needed for real-time data.
 - Use **Hugging Face NLP models** for sentiment analysis.
 - Optimize **UI for high-performance financial data visualization**.
+- Don't overdo with file creation and code generation and only do what is necessary for what is being asked and for the project.
+For "extra" things clarify with user and keep in mind if it is beneficial for the project and not cluttering everything.
+Everything should be concise and efficient.
 - Implement **rate-limiting & caching** to manage API limits.